How many children get TB?

-Children who develop TB disease usually do so within two years of first being infected.
+Children who develop Tuberculosis usually do so within two years of first being infected.
 A small number of older children develop TB later, either due to reactivation following a period when the TB bacteria have been dormant, or as a result of reinfection.

 Some children are at greater risk of getting TB than others and these include:

-Diagnosing TB in children is difficult as children are less likely to have obvious symptoms of TB, and samples such as sputum are more difficult to collect from young children.
+This is quite difficult as children are less likely to have obvious symptoms of TB, and samples such as sputum are more difficult to collect from young children.
 Even when sputum can be collected, it may have very few TB bacteria in it (paucibacillary smear-negative disease).

-As with adults the symptoms of TB depend on the type of TB that the child has as well as their age.[efn_note]“Roadmap for Childhood Tuberculosis”, 2013 www.who.int/tb/publications/tb-childhoodroadmap/en/ The most common type of TB disease in children is pulmonary TB but extra pulmonary TB occurs in approximately 20-30% of all cases in children.
+As with adults the symptoms of TB depend on the type of TB that the child has as well as their age.[efn_note]“Roadmap for Childhood Tuberculosis”, 2013 www.who.int/tb/publications/tb-childhoodroadmap/en/[/efn_note] The most common type is pulmonary TB but extra pulmonary TB occurs in approximately 20-30% of all cases in children.
 Disseminated TB such as TB meningitis particularly occurs in young children less than 3 years old.
 Miliary TB is another name for disseminated TB.

-Infants and young children are at particular risk of developing severe, disseminated and often lethal disease, which may present as TB meningitis or miliary TB.
-Adolescents are at particular risk of developing adult type disease (i.e. they are often sputum smear positive and highly infectious.14“Out of the Dark: Meeting the Needs of Children with Tuberculosis”, MSF Access to Essential Medicines October 2011 www.msfaccess.org/[/efn_note]
+Infants and young children are at particular risk of developing severe, disseminated and often lethal disease, which may show itself as TB meningitis or miliary TB.
+Adolescents are at particular risk of developing adult type disease (i.e. they are often sputum smear positive and highly infectious).[efn_note]“Out of the Dark: Meeting the Needs of Children with Tuberculosis”, MSF Access to Essential Medicines October 2011 www.msfaccess.org/[/efn_note]